cogneco/cogneco.com/content/career/junior-front-end.md

 location: Uppsala, Sweden
 weight: 10
 ---
 As a _Junior Frontend Engineer_ you will be a part of our growing development team.
-You will mostly be involved in _front end development_.
+You will mostly be involved in _frontend development_.

 <!--more-->
 # What you will do: